€166.00 incl. VAT €156.60 excl. VAT

 Book | 1st edition 2022 | United Kingdom | Jens Scherpe, Stephen Gilmore

-Also available on Strada lex
+Will be available on Strada lex soon

 Description